Josh-Estrada/macro_uploader/README.md

 # Macro Uploader
-Tool for uploading Cisco Macros to Cisco endpoints
+Tool for uploading Cisco Macros to Cisco endpoints.
+Created using Python, tkinter, and customtkinter libraries.

 The Macro Uploader tool has two modes of opertation.
 Single Mode and Pexip OTJ Mode.